gabors-data-analysis/da-coding-rstats/lecture08-conditionals/README.md

-# Lecture 08: Conditional Programming in R
+# Lecture 08: Conditional Programming

 This lecture introduces students to conditional programming with `if-else` statements.
 It covers the essentials as well as logical operations with vectors, creating new variables with conditionals and some extra material.